cloesd22/nodeJSMysqlSample/README.md

     -Runs build and test (Compiles typescript into javascript in jsBuilt)

     -tests are testing the test database.
-Some tests may fail if database contents is manually modified.
+Some tests may fail if database contents are manually modified.

 npm start

-    -runs the commands in app.js
+    -runs the hardcoded commands in app.js

 ## Basic operation: